qruto/laravel-flora/README.md

 ### Register Task Scheduler

-If:
+Conditions:
 - any scheduler task registered
 - installation process performed
 - application in production environment

-then _Flora_ will prompt for the addition of a cron entry to [run the task scheduler every minute](https://laravel.com/docs/master/scheduling#running-the-scheduler).
+then you will be prompted for the addition of a cron entry to [run the task scheduler every minute](https://laravel.com/docs/master/scheduling#running-the-scheduler).

 ![Task Scheduler](/art/task-scheduling.png)